Emanant and emergent symmetry-topological-order from low-energy spectrum: Neighboring states of spin- Heisenberg chain

-The non-co-linear ferromagnetic phase $\cA_{1,1}$ with translation symmetry breaking (see Fig. \ref{SpinAFCantF}), spontaneously break the $SO(3)$ symmetry after restoring the symmetry.
-In the presence of the $SO(3)$ symmetry, such a phase must be gapless.
-To understand such a phase, we again apply a magnetic field to pin the ferromagnetic spin direction.
-In this case, we may have an ferromagnetic order for spin in the transverse direction and the $SO(3)$ symmetry is reduced to $U(1)$ symmetry.
-The ferromagnetic order for the transverse spin breaks the $U(1)$ symmetry.
-But the quantum fluctuation restore the $U(1)$ symmetry and leads to a gapless translation symmetric phase described by $u1 \times \overline{u1}$ CFT with linear dispersion $\om \sim |k|$.
-We stress that such a gapless phase is an incommensurate phase due to the ferromagnetic order for the transverse spin.
-We note that fluctuations of ferromagnetic order for the transverse spin are described by ferromagnetic XY model with a non-zero average $S_z$.
-A ferromagnetic XY model is equivalent to a gas of conserved bosons, where the boson density corresponds to average $S_z$.
-Such a ferromagnetic XY model gives rise to an incommensurate phase.
+We turn to the remaining non-co-linear ferromagnetic phase with translation symmetry breaking (see Fig.\ \ref{SpinAFCantF}), realized by the Lagrangian condensable algebra $\cA_{1,1}$.
+In the presence of the full $SO(3)$ symmetry, this phase spontaneously breaks the continuous $SO(3)$ symmetry, and must be gapless.
+To understand such a phase, we again consider a magnetic field to pin the ferromagnetic spin direction which explicitly breaks the $SO(3)$ symmetry down to $U(1)$.
+In this case, we may have an ferromagnetic order for spin degrees of freedom in the transverse direction.
+The ferromagnetic order in the transverse direction spontaneously would break the $U(1)$ symmetry.
+However, the quantum fluctuations restore the $U(1)$ symmetry and leads to a gapless translation symmetric phase described by $\mathfrak{u}(1) \times \overline{\mathfrak{u}(1)}$ CFT with linear dispersion $\om \sim |k|$.
+We stress that such a gapless phase is an incommensurate phase due to the ferromagnetic order in the transverse direction.
+We note that fluctuations of the ferromagnetic order in the transverse direction are described by a ferromagnetic XY model with non-zero expectation value for the spin operator $\<S^z\>$.
+A ferromagnetic XY model is equivalent to a gas of conserved bosons, where the boson density corresponds to average magnetization $\<S^z\>$, which gives rise to an incommensurate phase.

-Now, we remove the pining magnetic field.
-The ferromagnetic spin order spontaneously break the $SO(3)$ symmetry down to a $U(1)$ symmetry.
-In this case, we expect to have two gapless modes: an ferromagnetic transverse spin mode with linear dispersion $\om \sim |k|$, and a ferromagnetic spin mode with quadratic dispersion $\om \sim k^2$.
-Such a gapless phase is an incommensurate phase, due to the ferromagnetic order for the transverse spins.
+Now, if we remove the pining magnetic field, the ferromagnetic spin order spontaneously breaks the $SO(3)$ symmetry down to a $U(1)$ symmetry.
+In this case, we expect to have two gapless modes: (i) a ferromagnetic transverse spin mode with linear dispersion $\om \sim |k|$, (ii) and a ferromagnetic spin mode with quadratic dispersion $\om \sim k^2$.
+Such a gapless phase is an incommensurate phase, due to the ferromagnetic order in the transverse direction.